wunderio/WunderTools/README.md

 - virtualbox 5.1, vagrant 1.9.0, ansible 2.2, geerlinguy box 1.1.4 (vagrant 1.9.1 should be avoided because of a bug that interferes with nfs mounting)
 - virtualbox 5.0, vagrant 1.8.4, ansible 2.0.0.2, geerlingguy box 1.1.3 (vagrant > 1.8.4 has issues with nfs and keys)

+Ansible >= 2.2 is highly recommended.
+If you need devtools 2.2 is the minimum working version)

 If you are using different versions, you are on your own :)

 ##Introduction